bulletmark/wccontrol/README.md

 You can significantly increase the range of the transmitter by soldering a 17.3 cm copper wire to the ANT pad in the corner of the PCB.
-Ideally, orientate the wire parallel to the switches.
+Ideally, orientate the wire parallel to the switches, i.e. if you plug the RF switch unit directly into a wall socket then orientate the antenna wire vertically.

 Note that `wccontrol` uses GPIO4 by default to drive the transmitter but you can easily set it to use any of the other Raspberry Pi GPIO pins by